-The accompanying unaudited consolidated financial statements of Universal Truckload Services, Inc. and its wholly-owned subsidiaries ("Universal" or us, we, or the Company), have been prepared by the Company's management.
+The accompanying unaudited consolidated financial statements of Universal Truckload Services, Inc. and its wholly-owned subsidiaries ("we", "us", "our", "Universal", or "the Company"), have been prepared by the Company's management.
 In the opinion of management, the unaudited consolidated financial statements include all normal recurring adjustments necessary to present fairly the information required to be set forth therein.
 All intercompany transactions and balances have been eliminated in consolidation.
 Certain information and note disclosures normally included in financial statements prepared in accordance with U.S. generally accepted accounting principles have been condensed or omitted from these statements pursuant to such rules and regulations and, accordingly, should be read in conjunction with the consolidated financial statements as of December 31, 2012 and 2011 and for each of the years in the three-year period ended December 31, 2012 included in the Company's Form 10-K filed with the Securities and Exchange Commission.
 The preparation of the consolidated financial statements requires the use of management's estimates.
 Actual results could differ from those estimates.

-The Company's fiscal year ends on December 31.
-The Company's fiscal year consists of four quarters, each with thirteen weeks.
+Our fiscal year ends on December 31 and consists of four quarters, each with thirteen weeks.